Suction hose: Usage

 Hard suction hose may also be used to connect a fire engine to a hydrant, due to its ability to handle both vacuum and pressure.
-This practice is common in Australia, but woven jacket fire hose is normally used for this purpose in the United States.
 Using hard suction hose in this manner requires that the fire engine be positioned carefully for the limited flexibility of the hose, and may require multiple firefighters due to the weight and bulk of the hose section.
 The use of flexible suction in this capacity is both ineffective and hazardous, as the hose and couplings may experience catastrophic failure.
 In certain circumstances, it may be possible to use hard suction hose to draft from a hydrant with adequate water supply but a low flow rate.

 Flexible suctions are built to withstand vacuum, rather than water pressure, abrasion, and heat.
 They are, therefore, constructed differently from the standard fire hose and have different end fittings.
-In the United States, they are standard equipment according to the National Fire Protection Association standards for fire engines.
+In the United States, they are standard equipment according to the National Fire Protection Association (NFPA) standards for fire engines.
 Since neither hard suction nor flexible suction hose can be folded, it is typically mounted on the side of a fire engine, often opposite ground ladders.
 Such hose is used in both structural and wildland firefighting throughout the world.

 Hard suction hose can also be used to extend the range of a water tender's dumping capability, if the fittings of the hard suction hose match those of the tender dumping water.
 This could be used to fill a portable dump tank not immediately adjacent to the water tender, from which another fire engine can draft.
 Since water movement during dumping relies on gravity, rather than mechanical pressurization, hard suction hose is useful for this task.